-- Put a Cover on your ATV – Invest in a high-quality, waterproof ATV cover* to shield your vehicle from rain, snow, and elements of nature.
+- Put a Cover on – Invest in a high-quality, waterproof ATV cover (ad) to shield your vehicle from rain, snow, and elements of nature.
 Ensure the cover fits snugly and securely to prevent moisture from seeping in.
-In the next section, I go over all the different ways to keep your ATV covered.
+In the next section, I go over all the different ways to keep it covered.

-- Lock your ATV – Keep the keys out of your ATV and chain your ATV to something large or sturdy.
-People will want to steal your ATV, and locking it down is important.
+- Lock It Down – Keep the keys out of your bike and chain it to something large or sturdy.
+People will want to steal your machine, and locking it down is important.

-- Get the Tires Off the Dirt – If you can, park your ATV on concrete or put concrete pavers under the tires of your ATV.
-Moisture and being parked in one spot is not good for tires, so either get a concrete paver under the tires or lift the whole ATV up off the ground.
+- Get the Tires Off the Dirt – If you can, park it on concrete or put concrete pavers under the tires.
+Moisture and being parked in one spot is not good for tires, so either get a concrete paver under the tires or lift the whole thing up off the ground.
 This is a good idea to do for long-term storage.

 - Maintain the Battery – I suggest getting a solar battery charger and hooking it up after you’re done riding.
-Since the ATV will be outside, might as well use the sun for something useful.
+Since it will be outside, might as well use the sun for something useful.

 - Maintain Tire Pressure – Properly inflated tires are essential for optimal performance and longevity.
 Regularly check and maintain the recommended tire pressure, as extreme temperature fluctuations can affect tire pressure.

-- Maintain a Clean ATV – Regularly clean your ATV to remove dirt, mud, and debris that can cause damage or rust.
+- Maintain a Clean Machine – Regularly clean your machine to remove dirt, mud, and debris that can cause damage or rust.
 Use the right cleaning products and avoid high-pressure washers on areas that can’t handle it.

-The best thing you can do when storing your ATV outside is to cover it, and there are a lot of options for covering your ATV.
+The best thing you can do when storing your ATV outside is to cover it, and there are a lot of options for covering.

-- ATV cover – You can buy a cover for your ATV* to keep the sun, rain and snow off it.
-If you can only keep your ATV outside, then a cover is a must!
+- Cover – You can buy a cover for your (ad)quad to keep the sun, rain and snow off it.
+If you can only keep your machine outside, then a cover is a must!

 - Tarp – A cover made for ATVs is the best, but a good tarp will work too.
-In fact, I like to do both if I keep my ATV outside.
-ATV covers are not cheap, and they wear out too, but offer the best fit.
+In fact, I like to do both if I keep my quad outside.
+Covers are not cheap, and they wear out too, but offer the best fit.
 So, I throw a cover on first and then a tarp over that to give me the best protection.

-- Portable Shed – You can get portable sheds* at a fair price, and it will work perfect for ATVs.
-The best part is that you can move the shed later if you only need temporary storage for your ATV.
+- Portable Shed – You can get portable sheds (ad) at a fair price, and it will work perfect for ATVs.
+The best part is that you can move the shed later if you only need temporary storage.
 Compared to how much manufacturer’s charge for their covers, the portable shed just seems like a good idea.

-- Pop-up Tent – You can also get a pop-up tent to cover your ATV while it’s outside.
-You don’t need to fully extend the tent, just high enough for your ATV will do.
+- Pop-up Tent – You can also get a pop-up tent to cover your machine while it’s outside.
+You don’t need to fully extend the tent, just high enough for the unit will do.
 You will also need to put in ground stakes to keep it from blowing away.